In this guide we’ve put together some basic information and steps on how to brush a dog’s coat.

 How To Brush A Dog’s Coat: Tips, & Advice From A Professional Dog Groomer

-To sum up what our professional groomer said, brushing your German Shepherd can be done as follows:
+To sum up what our professional groomer said about brushing a dog’s coat:

 “I find the most simple advice to follow is to stick to a 5-10 minute 3 step brushing process (brushing with the grain, not against):

 3. Run over the top coat with a comb

 Of course, a good coat (strong to minimise breaking, and looking naturally radiant) starts from a balanced diet, which you should consult your vet about.

-But, if you want to then apply an organic fragrance coat spray, or non-toxic coat conditioner, to give the coat a lovely smell and extra shine – that’s fine too.
+But, if you want to then apply a coat spray, or non-toxic coat conditioner, to give the coat a lovely smell and extra shine – that’s fine too [but not compulsory]

-One last thing – always brush outside so you don’t have to clean up or vacuum!.”
+One last thing – always brush outside so you don’t have to clean up inside the house, or vacuum!.”